-The first person to officially work for the sports car manufacturer at the Weissach site was Robert Schüle, who juggled the role with his work herding sheep and running the Zum Hirsch restaurant.
-Schüle was on hand when tests were being set up and wound down, and proved to be much more than just the hutkeeper.
+And the first person to work for the sports car makers on the Weissach Heckengäu more or less permanently was Robert Schüle - albeit as a part-time freelancer, since Mr Schüle's main occupation was herding sheep and running the restaurant "Zum Hirsch".
+Schüle was on hand when tests were being set up and wound down, and he was more than just the hutkeeper.

-In 1969, the 917 completed 258 laps of the circuit, stopping just once to refuel.
-It proved to the engineers that the new racer's wheel bearings would hold.
+In 1969, the new 917 completed 258 laps of the circuit, stopping just once to refuel.
+Then the engineers knew that the wheel bearings held.
 The skidpad was also the ultimate judge when it came to determining the achievable lateral acceleration.
-As the record laps on the 190-metre circuit began racking up, Helmuth Bott - who joined Porsche in 1952 as an operations assistant, before rising to the position of head of testing and development, and then finally to head of development in 1978 - began keeping a list in his office.
-The fastest driver on it was Willi Kauhsen, who had held the record since 1972 with the 850 PS 917/10.
+Helmuth Bott - who joined Porsche in 1952 as an operations assistant, before rising to the position of head of testing and development, and then finally to head of development in 1978 - checked a list in his office of the record laps on the 190-metre circuit.
+The fastest driver on this list was Willi Kauhsen, who had held the record since 1972 with the 850 PS 917/10.